tytydraco/yessleep/out/Youre_allergic_to_tropulin.md

 Her muddied words from all those years ago echoed in my mind.

 “Who was it, David, your long lost twin?"

+Edit: I remembered something else.
+The night before Dad was found I woke up suddenly, but there was no figure.
+I heard footsteps coming up hallway stairs, the third from the top step creaking as always.
+It was my mother, pale and breathing heavy, her keys jingling in her hand.
+Her face was calm.
+She walked back into her room and quietly closed the door.
+I just assumed she had gone to grab something from her car.
+I fell back asleep quickly.
+I don't know what to make of it all now.